vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD07_LAB_MANUAL.md

 #### Task 4: Test the Service Bus Queue with flight update messages

 1. Place the two virtual machine windows such that you work in the virtual machine **20487B-SEA-DEV-A** and see the right-hand side of **20487B-SEA-DEV-C**.
-2. Run the client app in the **20487B**** -SEA-DEV-C **virtual machine.
-The trip you purchased in the previous exercise will show in the** Current Trip** list.
+2. Run the client app in the **20487B-SEA-DEV-C** virtual machine.
+The trip you purchased in the previous exercise will show in the **Current Trip** list.
 Note the date of the trip.
 3. Leave the client app running and return to the **20487B-SEA-DEV-A** virtual machine.
-4. Open the **Companion.FlightsManager** solution file from the **D:\AllFiles\Mod07\LabFiles\begin\BlueYonder.Server** folder in a new Visual Studio 2012 instance.
+4. Open the **BlueYonder.Companion.FlightsManager** solution file from the **D:\AllFiles\Mod07\LabFiles\begin\BlueYonder.Server** folder in a new Visual Studio 2012 instance.
 5. Open the **web.config** file from the **BlueYonder.FlightsManager** project, in the **&lt;appSettings&gt;** section, locate the **webapi:BlueYonderCompanionService** key, and then update the **{CloudService}** string to the Azure Cloud Service name you noted at the beginning of the lab.
 6. Run the **BlueYonder.FlightsManager** web application, find the flights from Seattle to New York, and change the departure time of your purchased trip to **9:00 AM**.

     - Verify that you see a toast notification in the client app in the **20487B-SEA-DEV-C** virtual machine (it might take the notification a few seconds to appear).

->**Results** : After completing this exercise, you should have run the Flight Manager Web application, updated the flight departure time of a flight you booked in advance in your client app, and received Windows push notifications directly to your computer.
+>**Results**: After completing this exercise, you should have run the Flight Manager Web application, updated the flight departure time of a flight you booked in advance in your client app, and received Windows push notifications directly to your computer.